rrpff/headcrab/README.md

 - `limit` - **Integer**.
 Maximum number of selections.
 Defaults to all.
 - `keepFalsy` - **Boolean**.
 If the transform function returns a falsy value, should it be kept?
 Defaults to `false`.
 - `sort(a, b)` - **Function**.
 A sorting function which delegates to Array#sort.
 Will be passed two transformed results.
 Defaults to order processed.

+The following delegate to third party libraries.

+- `query` - **Object**.
+Request options hash. 'url' will be overwritten.
+See https://github.com/request/request#requestoptions-callback
 - `cheerio` - **Object**. htmlparser2/cheerio options hash.
 See https://github.com/fb55/htmlparser2/wiki/Parser-options

 ### May I suggest...